 Union real estate is some of the most expensive in West Virginia, although Union house values don't compare to the most expensive real estate in the U.S.

-Union is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Union is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Union who work in maintenance occupations (33.79%), office and administrative support (9.66%), and farm management occupations (8.28%).

 You will also find that a lot of people in Union work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.